Scripter17/url-cleaner/default_cleaner.md

 - It should always be both deterministic and idempotent.
   - This falls apart the second network connectivity is involved.
 Exceedingly long redirect chains, netowrk connectivity issues, etc. are allowed to break this intent.
 - Shuffling the input list of URLs should always give the same (equally shuffled) output.
-- The `command` and `custom` features, as well as any features starting with `debug` or `experiment` are never expected to be enabled.
+- Only the `default-cleaner` feature is expected to be enabled, and it is always expected to be enabled.
-  - All other features are expected to be enabled.
-    - Some may happen to not be required, but changes that make them required aren't considered breaking.
 - When the `no_network` flag is set, the default cleaner should NEVER make ANY network requests.
   - The `no_network` flag should be equivalent to compiling URL Cleaner without network support and removing all network stuff from the default cleaner.
 - Opening a URL outputted by the default cleaner with the `no_network` flag disabled any the `bypass_vip`/any future related flags enebled should never result in a redirect.